 When you apply to borrow money or for a credit card, the lender will look at your official credit file, which gives details of your financial history.
 They will be able to find out whether you have a mortgage, other debts, or have missed payments in the past.

 So when you apply for a credit card, if you have a less-than-ok credit history you may be rejected outright or may not receive the advertised rate on the deal (the rate you get may be much higher).
-Your can read our handy guide on Credit Score – How does it work and why it is important.
+Your can read our handy guide on Credit Score – How it works and why it is important.

 Credit Cards – The Pros and (the rather large) Cons